| |

 CAN I USE INVERT SUGAR IN PLACE OF CORN SYRUP ?

-Even though Invert Sugar and Corn Syrup are very similar there is a considerable difference in sweetness.
+• Although Invert Sugar and Corn Syrup are very similar, there is a noticeable difference in sweetness.
 Invert Sugar is sweeter than Corn Syrup.
-So small adjustments have to be made to the recipe or your finished product can be overly sweet.
+Small adjustments need to be made to the recipe, or your finished product may be overly sweet.

 MORE ABOUT INVERT SUGAR SYRUP